 AFMA has implemented spatial closures aimed at reducing the impact of fishing on byproduct, bycatch and ETP species.
-Some of these closures are also designed to protect vulnerable habitats from the impact of fishing.
+Some of these closures are also designed to protect vulnerable habitats from the impact of fishing, which would be equivalent to identifying these areas as VME.
 Closures implemented to protect specific species may also have a flow-on effect and afford some protection to other species or habitats that have similar geographical distribution or behavioral traits.
 Due to the nature of demersal otter board trawling, the impact on benthic habitats is higher than more passive methods.
 Sixteen habitats were assessed as at high risk on the mid-slope in waters between 700-1500 m.
 The 700 m depth closure was initially introduced to protect stocks of orange roughy and other deepwater species but has effectively eliminated trawling in that area except for in the small orange roughy management (UoA) areas.